-A file extension typically helps the system to decide what to do with a file when the user double clicks on it.
-A file with a .mp4 file type will tell the system to open the default video player like VLC or PotPlayer on your computer system to run the file.
-A file with .docx file type will direct the system to open Microsoft Word application on your computer system to view the word file you are trying to view.
-This goes similarly in the case of any file type and any application.
+A .mp4 file type will tell the system to open the default video player like VLC or PotPlayer on your computer system to run the file.
+Whereas, a .docx file type will direct the system to open Microsoft Word on your computer system to view the word file.
+This goes for all file types and applications.

-How to Change File Type in Windows 10
+How to Change File Type in Windows

-If the file you are trying to open has the wrong file type, Windows 10 might use the wrong program to execute or open it.
+If the file you are trying to open has the wrong file extension, Windows might use the wrong program to execute or open it.
 If the program you are using to open a file does not support opening that sort of file, you might face issues in opening and using that specific file.

 For instance, if you have an audio file with the extension .docx (file extension used for Word documents) at the end of it, Microsoft Word will surely not be able to run that file for you.

 If you are facing a similar issue as mentioned in the above example, don’t worry.
-We will guide you step-by-step on how to change file types in Windows 10 so that you can run your valuable files without any hassle.
+We will guide you step-by-step on how to change file types in Windows OS so that you can run your valuable files without any hassle.

 After going through the above process, you will be able to view the file extensions with the file names of each file that you have on your computer system.

 Once you have the filename extensions of your files visible, you can begin amending the file types by simply replacing the old filename extensions with new filename extensions.
-For instance, if you replace example.txt with example.doc, you will be able to turn a simple rich text document into a Word file that is supported by MS Word.
-Since the file you have renamed contains simple text, MS Word should be able to run it.
+For instance, if you replace “example.txt” with “example.doc”, you will be able to turn a simple rich text document into a Word file that Microsoft Word supports.

 However, this method does not always work on all file types.
 Not every software is smart like MS Word and not every software will recognize the contents of the file you have renamed.
 TXT to DOC is expected to work out, but the method is not expected to work with the DOCX file format.

 Once you are done with the above steps, the file should be assigned to the new file extension that you renamed it with.
-Try opening it with the corresponding application on your Windows 10 PC.
-If it does not work, maybe renaming it back to what it was before is a good idea.
+Try opening it with the corresponding application on your Windows PC and see if you can run it.

 The above method of renaming the file extension might work in limited circumstances.
-Hence, it is better to perform the job properly so that we have more chances of running the file on our Windows 10 computer system later on.
+Hence, it is better to perform the job properly so that we have more chances of running the file on our Windows computer system later on.
 This can be done by saving or exporting your desired file into another file format.

-This method will work pretty well if the file types you are dealing with are related.
+This method will work pretty well if the file types you are dealing with are related and of the same category.
 It surely is pretty easy to save a DOCX file in a PDF file and it will work too.
 However, it is tough when it comes to utterly different file types.

 The following is how you can save a file in a different file format:

-- Once a dialog box appears on your computer screen, you will be able to see two important fields that are “Filename” and “Save as type”.
+Once a dialog box appears on your computer screen, you will be able to see two important fields that are “Filename” and “Save as type”.

-- Enter the desired name that you want to set for the file in the File name section.
+Enter the desired name that you want to set for the file in the “File name” text field.

-- Select the file format that you want to save this file as in the Save as type section
+Select the file format that you want to save this file as from the drop-down menu in front of “Save as type.”

 If you are an online geek and love to find solutions online with a single click, this method is for you.
 You can utilize various online services to convert files from one file type to another file type without any hassle.
 Most of these services don’t cost you even a penny and do the trick within a few seconds.
-Plus, the interface of most of the online file type conversion services is pretty straightforward to use.
+Plus, the interface of most of the online file-type conversion services is pretty straightforward to use.